prabodhkc/prabodhkc/README.md

 # 👋 Hi, I'm Prabodh KC!

-I’m a passionate **Computer Science junior** eager to explore the vast world of technology and innovation.
+I’m a passionate **Computer Science Student** eager to explore the vast world of technology and innovation.
 My journey is driven by curiosity, creativity, and a constant desire to grow as a problem solver.

 ---